-Jesus, Saviour, We come sick at heart, We come ill in mind, We come diseased in body.
-We come to you for you alone can make us whole.
+Jesus, Saviour, we come sick at heart, we come ill in mind, we come diseased in body.

 Kyrie Eleison

 Absolution

 Stand at the crossroads and look; ask for the ancient paths, ask where the good way is, and walk in it, and you will find rest for your souls.